ARCC Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Software Investments: Engaged a third-party consulting firm to assess AI-related risks in the software portfolio, finding that 85% of software investments are low risk.
+• A third-party management consulting firm was engaged to assess AI-related risks across the software portfolio, confirming that 85% of software investments are categorized as low risk.

 3. Forward Guidance and Outlook